Front view of the Count Returns to his Bat Wing Halloween home complete with a twisted tree and gravestones landscaping

 Cut trim for windows, door for the Bat Wing Halloween House

 Now what to do for the window trim?
 If the house is black, the trim has to be a light color.
 The two previous houses had blue and purple windows.
-Since I try to change things up on each house, I chose a different shade of blue - Faded Jeans distress paint.
-It works.
+Since I try to change things up on each house, a light blue or silver for the windows.

 Another fun detail on the front of the house - the coffin-shaped door

 Just like on the two other bat wing houses, I made a coffin-shaped door.
-It is a necessity on a house for a spooky Halloween Count.
-I just cut the door out of paper embossed with a wood grain pattern (Tim Holtz 3-D Texture fade called Lumber) and adhered it to a piece of cardboard to make it stand out a little better.
+It is a necessity on a house for a spooky Halloween Count, don't you think?

 Cut out bat wings